CamCove-Crichton/Whiskey-d_Away/README.md

 Then after that, I moved to creating the view for the booking template, added the url and included it in the project level urls and then created a template for the view to render
 - After the template was rendering correctly, I then moved onto adding the stripe element to the booking template
 - Started working on the public and secret keys for stripe to add as environment variables and then to include them in my settings files and bring in the basket_contents context to the booking view, so I could access variables such as grand_total to add as part of the stripe payments
+- I  moved onto the booking confirmation view, url and template afterwards to be able to display a booking confirmation page to the user, for the peace of mind that the booking has been confirmed

 ### Future Developments